-The members of the Greenwood Cemetery Association welcome you to historic Greenwood Cemetery in Jackson, Mississippi.
-Established January 1, 1823, by an act of the Mississippi State Legislature, it has expanded from the six acres originally designated for the cemetery to its present twenty-two acres.
-The cemetery includes the largest collection of own-root, ever-blooming antique and modern shrub roses in a cemetery in the country.
+The members of the Greenwood Cemetery Association welcome you to historic Greenwood Cemetery.
+This cemetery was established by an act of the Mississippi State Legislature which was approved January 1, 1823.
+It has grown from the original six acres to its present twenty-two acres.